Maréchaussée: Revolutionary period

 In 1791 the newly named gendarmerie nationale was grouped into 28 divisions, each commanded by a colonel responsible for three départements.
 In turn, two companies of gendarmes under the command of captains were based in each department.
 This territorial basis of organization continued throughout the 19th and 20th centuries.

+After the defeat of Napoleon, Dutch king William I, renamed the Dutch branch of the gendarmerie to Marechaussee, making the term continue in the Dutch armed forces.